avoup/hackathon-starter-REST/README.md

 Goal of hackathon-starter-REST (HSR) is to skip through all this steps and get to the interesting part of a project quicker.

-The code is as simple as it gets, it is thoroughly documented, and can be easily changed to suit your need.
+The code is as simple as it gets, it is thoroughly documented and can be easily changed to suit your needs.

 Table of Contents